-Not only is Norris Kantor one of the pillars of our community, he has celebrated over 50 years with Katz, Kantor, Stonestreet & Buckner.
-His long tenure brings wisdom, plus a wealth of knowledge to our firm.
+Not only is Norris Kantor one of the pillars of our community, but he has also celebrated over 50 years with Katz, Kantor, Stonestreet & Buckner.
+His long tenure brings wisdom and a wealth of knowledge to our firm.

-Originally from Logan, West Virginia his colorful past is a myriad of accomplishments.
+Originally from Logan, West Virginia, his colorful past is an array of accomplishments.
 In 1953, he graduated from the Virginia Military Institute and was commissioned as a Lieutenant in the Air Force.
-By 1956, he had graduated from law school at West Virginia University, entered the Air Force (where he served as a Judge Advocate) and also married his wife, Doris Sue, whose deeds in our community are also highly recognized.
+By 1956, he had graduated from law school at West Virginia University, entered the Air Force (where he served as a Judge Advocate), and married his wife, Doris Sue, whose deeds in our community are also highly recognized.

 Norris is a Rotarian, Moose, and Elks Lodge member.
 In 1954, his father insisted he join the Elks so he would have a fraternal order of friends no matter where he was stationed in the military and around the world.
 Many times when traveling, Norris did visit other lodges, some in the smallest of towns.
 He is currently one of the oldest members of Bluefield Elks Lodge 269.
-He has served as a Director in multiple civic organizations and has been President or Chairman of many civic organizations, i.e. Bluefield State College Board of Governors, Greater Bluefield Chamber of Commerce, etc.
+He has served as a director in multiple civic organizations and has been president or chairman of many civic organizations, including Bluefield State College Board of Governors, Greater Bluefield Chamber of Commerce, and others.

 Throughout his career as an attorney, Norris has represented many high profile clients, corporations, and businesses.
 Many of these cases are still being spoken of today.
-His virtues and fairness for the people is exemplified in his simple statement on which the foundation of the firm was built, “Representation for the poorest to the wealthiest.”
+His virtues and fairness for the people are exemplified in his simple statement on which the foundation of the firm was built: “Representation for the poorest to the wealthiest.”

-Norris was admitted in 1951 to the West Virginia State Bar, U.S. District Court, Southern and Northern Districts of West Virginia, Court of Military Appeals, U.S. Court of Appeals, Fourth Court of Appeals, Fourth Circuit, U.S. of Federal Claims.
+Norris was admitted in 1951 to the West Virginia State Bar, U.S. District Court, Southern and Northern Districts of West Virginia, Court of Military Appeals, U.S. Court of Appeals, Fourth Court of Appeals, Fourth Circuit, and the U.S. Court of Federal Claims.